badgerblockchain/blockchain-greeting/README.md

 npx hardhat node
 ```

 After this command is execeuted, your computer will be running its own Ethereum node.
+In brower on Metamask you can now switch to local host 8545.
 In order to see balances of these nodes in your local testnet Metamask wallet you must do the following:

 - Copy a private key from one of the accounts that is displayed in the cli after starting your EVM
 - In Metamask, after clicking "Import Account" there will be a field asking for a private key.
 Paste your key here.
 This is the wallet where you funds will be added.
 Use this account to perform transactions.